top of page

 El Niño events develop in the Eastern Tropical South Pacific between the South American Coast and the Central South Pacific.
 This is called the Niño 3.4 Region.

-The Tropical South Pacific surface water temperatures have cooled only slowly during the past 2 months - but as of 25 October the cooling has stopped due to a slow down in the upwelling of colder subsurface water to the surface (see graphic on far left)
+The Tropical South Pacific surface water temperatures have not cooled further during the past 2 months - but as of 24 November the cooling has stopped due to a stopped and there was an actual rise in temperatures due to the lack of upwelling of colder subsurface water to the surface (see graphic on far left)

 Find out what comes next - with GWO's 2-year prediction.